skosachiov/wanna-debian/README.md

 ## pre-dose workflow

+### intro

-Pre-doce is a workflow for analyzing and backporting Debian packages from newer releases (e.g., trixie) to older stable releases (e.g., bullseye).
-It automates dependency resolution and identifies packages that can be cleanly backported, as well as those with unsatisfied dependencies.
+Pre-doce is a specialized workflow designed to analyze and backport Debian packages from newer releases, such as trixie, to older stable releases like bullseye.
+By automating dependency resolution and compatibility assessment, it efficiently identifies which packages can be cleanly backported and which cannot due to unsatisfied dependencies.

-The process begins by resolving binary dependencies and proceeds iteratively through dose-debcheck.
-The output is then fed into an iterative core process using dose-builddebcheck, which cycles through the source package metadata.
+The workflow begins with binary dependency resolution, analyzing which packages can be migrated without conflicts.
+This initial assessment is then processed by dose-debcheck, which systematically verifies package installability against the target release’s repository.
+The output is fed into dose-builddebcheck, the core iterative engine that refines dependency resolution by cycling through source package metadata.

-At each iteration, unsatisfied dependencies are removed from the metadata, and the verification repeats.
-Since the package databases may already contain unresolved dependencies at the start, these are preemptively filtered out from the metadata.
+During each iteration, unsatisfied dependencies are stripped from the metadata, and the verification process repeats with the updated constraints.
+Since the package databases may already contain unresolvable dependencies—such as missing or incompatible libraries—these are preemptively filtered out before processing.
+This step minimizes redundant checks and accelerates convergence toward a viable solution.

+By combining dose-debcheck and dose-builddebcheck, Pre-doce ensures an efficient and reliable backporting process.
+It reduces manual effort, precisely pinpoints problematic dependencies, and automates the end-to-end workflow, making it an indispensable tool for Debian maintainers and developers.

 ### get metadata